 When you’re hiring for an open position, are you getting the number and quality of applicants that you want?
-If not, your online job application process could be part of the problem.
+If not, your job application process could be part of the problem.

-A frustrating online application process can scare off good talent.
+A frustrating job application process can scare off good talent.
 If it’s too difficult or confusing, busy jobseekers simply won’t apply.
 Or worse, they may develop a negative view of your company and share their bad impression with others.

 This means not only your recruitment process is at stake but also your brand.

-1. Your job description and application are too long.
+1. Your job description and application are too long

-That means you may need to edit your job description to make it brief and to the point.
+- Edit your job description to make it brief and to the point.
 Put the most essential experience and skill requirements at the top of your list.

 Asking for too many details may exhaust candidates’ patience.
 They may even give up halfway through the job application.

-2. Your employment application process is outdated.
+2. Your job application process is outdated

 Note that LinkedIn is designed to showcase candidates’ professional experience, education and expertise.
 It was common several years ago (and controversial) for employers to request candidates’ personal social media pages on sites like Facebook and Instagram, too.
 Now, most candidates view that type of request as intrusive, which means they’re likely to abandon the job application and look elsewhere for work.

-3. You don’t include a strong employer brand message.
+3. You don’t include a strong employer brand message

 Today’s candidates are interested in salary range and traditional benefits like a 401(k) and health insurance.
 They’re also interested in employers who offer a good fit for their values and lifestyles.
+A brief but accurate portrayal of company culture – what it’s like to work there – has value and makes a difference to most job seekers now.

 To appeal to these applicants, start your job posting with a brief statement of the reasons why someone would want to work for you (beyond your list of traditional employee benefits).
 For example: